lassebunk/gretel-trails/README.md

 In order to use the URL store, you must set a secret that's used to prevent cross-site scripting attacks.
 In an initializer, e.g. *config/initializers/gretel.rb*:

 ```
+Gretel::Trails.configure do |config|
-Gretel::Trails::UrlStore.secret = 'your_key_here' # Must be changed to something else to be secure
+  config.store.secret = 'your_key_here' # Must be changed to something else to be secure
+end
 ```

 You can generate a secret using `SecureRandom.hex(64)` or `rake secret`.